 Steps to an Effective Workplace Safety Training Program

-- Provide continuous and easy access to safety training content to let employees refresh their memory when necessary.
+Provide continuous and easy access to safety training content to let employees refresh their memory when necessary.
 For example, an employee who was instructed on the safety requirements of operating a certain machine six months ago, and hasn’t touched it since?
-Is more likely to stay safe if they have the content of the training course readily available for him to review.
+It is more likely to stay safe if they have the content of the training course readily available for him to review.

 Safety training programs today are very different from those made a decade ago.
 New technologies are responsible for the most obvious changes in the way we communicate.
 This affects the way we train and complete tasks.
 But keeping up with technological trends is not the only reason your business safety training plan needs to be current to be effective.